by Laura Kazimierska

-On the Advanced course, you get a taste of those different underwater activities and you can choose which one is your favorite to pursue a specialty course in the future.
-I think the most beneficial one is Peak Performance Buoyancy as it will make you a better diver in no time.
-However, Nitrox and Wreck specs are also super cool, not mentioning Sidemount!
+On the Advanced course, you get a taste of those different underwater activities, and you can choose which one is your favourite to pursue a speciality course in the future.
+In my opinion, the most beneficial one is Peak Performance Buoyancy as it will make you a better diver in no time.
+However, Nitrox and Wreck specs are also super cool, not to mention Sidemount!
 But let’s talk about it on the other occasion cause I’m getting too excited.

-It is again, a very flexible course.
+It is, again, a very flexible course.
 If you do it through PADI, you need to comfortably plan and execute five Adventure dives, two of which are mandatory: Deep Adventure dive (below 18m/56ft, maximum 30m/99ft) and Navigation Adventure dive (back to the compass skills yeah!).
-You get to choose the other three dives, there are so many options!
-If you‘re not sure what to choose, ask your instructor, they know what would be the best Adventure dive for you.
+You get to choose the other three dives, and there are so many options!
+If you’re not sure what to choose, ask your instructor, they know what would be the best Adventure dive for you.

-What is also very cool about the Advanced Open Water course, is that you don’t have to do all the dives in one place.
-So, if you are in Malta (wreck diving is the THING there) you can do your Wreck Adventure dive, then on the next holiday trip you can do your Deep Adventure dive.
+What is also very cool about the Advanced Open Water course is that you don’t have to do all the dives in one place.
+So, if you are in Malta (wreck diving is the THING there), you can do your Wreck Adventure dive, then on the next diving trip, you can do your Deep Adventure dive.
 Once you have all five dives, including Navigation, you become an Advanced Diver!
-On a downside, it’s usually more expensive to do your course this way as every dive centre will offer a different rate for the dives.
+On the downside, it’s usually more expensive to do your course this way as every dive centre will offer a different rate for the dives.

-If you do the whole course in one place you’ll usually get a better price.
-Also, you’ll have a dedicated instructor guiding you through your progress and working on improving your fundamental skills, as well as getting you to the advanced level.
+If you do the whole course in one place, you’ll usually get a better price.
+Also, you’ll have a dedicated instructor guiding you through your progress and working on improving your fundamental skills and getting you to the advanced level.

 What dive courses will I need to do, to become a Divemaster?